 If you’re a small business owner with an audience, I highly recommend you take the time to learn and implement affiliate marketing for an additional source of income in your business.
 It can help boost your income during slower sales months and be a consistent revenue stream depending on how well you promote and share the benefits of these affiliate products.

 I’d love to hear from you!
 Are you doing affiliate marketing?
-If so, what % of your monthly sales is affiliate income?
-If not…why?
+If so, what percentage of your monthly sales are affiliate income?
+If not, why not?
 Post in the comments your thoughts or feedback.